 Everyday tasks like reading a map, exchanging money and learning to get around on your own is a life lesson waiting for you.
 These skills can transfer over to being a more profitable employee later on.

 Simply taking an extended travel break or getting a job abroad is a great way to see the world, but with studying abroad, you’ll be gaining an education.
 So you’ll be earning a degree while you’re traveling to maximize your time and money.

 - Add to your resume.

 Surprisingly, only 4 percent of U.S. undergrads study abroad so it’s a good way to make you stand apart when you begin your job search.
 Many of the experiences you’ll have and skills you’ll learn will boost your resume.

 - It can end up being costly.

-While there’s many ways to save up for studying abroad and you may even be able to find scholarships to help you go, studying abroad can be expensive.
+While there are many ways to save up for studying abroad and you may even be able to find scholarships to help you go, studying abroad can be expensive.
 Besides tuition, you also have to factor in living expenses, travel costs and other costs you may not have anticipated.
 Don’t forget to factor in if it will increase your student loan balance.